x7khalid/HUD1b/README.md

 # HUD1b
-Stats Death and Kill = Popup
+Stats Death and Kill and Score = Popup